Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 Pink

-Should you find pink mold growing on your mozzarella, rest assured that it is more likely to be the bacteria Serratia marcescens.
-This bacteria grows on food items and has a pink hue, it is not often as hazardous to human health as molds, however, it can cause intestinal problems and in rare cases, pneumonia, so it is best avoided.
+Should you find pink fungal growths growing on your mozzarella or any other kind of cheese, rest assured that it is more likely to be the bacteria Serratia marcescens.
+This bacteria grows on food items and has a pink hue, it is not often as hazardous to human health as molds, however, it can cause intestinal problems and in rare cases, pneumonia, so it is best avoided if you spot it growing on any type of cheese.

-In most individuals, a small amount of exposure to mold or its spores will cause little harm, but in those with suppressed immune systems, or those with allergies, it can cause the following symptoms:
+In most individuals, eating mold from cheese or from any other type of moldy food, and being exposed to a small amount of mold spores will cause little harm, but in those with suppressed immune systems, or those with allergies, it can cause the following symptoms:

 Even in otherwise healthy individuals, these symptoms can present if the amount of mold ingested or inhaled was significant enough.

-E. coli bacteria can cause food poisoning, and even small amounts can cause unpleasant symptoms, so if you notice any signs of mold on mozzarella, it should be discarded.
+E. coli bacteria can cause food poisoning, and even small amounts can cause unpleasant symptoms, so if you notice any signs of mold on mozzarella or any other moldy cheese, they should be discarded.
+Food poisoning has the potential to become a medical emergency for some people if not treated, so this is something to be taken seriously.

-Is it ok to cut old off mozzarella cheese?
+Is it ok to cut the moldy parts off the mozzarella cheese?

-You may have heard that should you find a small patch of mold growing on mozzarella, it is fine to cut this part off and consume the rest.
+You may have heard that should you find a small patch of mold growing on mozzarella or many other types of hard-to-semi-hard cheese, it is fine to cut this part off and consume the rest.

-This is not recommended, as spores from the mold can move onto other parts of the cheese whilst it is being cut and can still end up being ingested.
+This is not recommended, as spores can move onto other parts of the cheese whilst it is being cut and can still end up being ingested.

-Mold also has threads (similar to roots), that can burrow deeper into the cheese, so cutting away the moldy part may not remove all traces and may still be consumed.
+Fungi also have threads (similar to roots), that can burrow deeper into the cheese, so cutting away the moldy part may not remove all traces and may still be consumed.
 The mold may also have released mycotoxins into the cheese without any obvious visible sign, and again, removing the top layer would not remove these from the deeper parts of the cheese.

-If you see mold growing on mozzarella cheese, it is not worth the risk to try to save it by cutting away the growth, it could still be dangerous to eat and would not taste or smell particularly nice.
+If you see mold growing on mozzarella cheese, it is not worth the risk to try to save it by cutting away the growth.
+It could still be dangerous to eat and would not taste or smell particularly nice.
+This is the case if you were to eat expired cheese of any type.

 How to keep mozzarella cheese from molding

 Prevention is always the best cure, and we have already discussed that once mozzarella has become moldy, no part of it should not be eaten.
-So, the following are some tips you can use to preserve your mozzarella for longer and to slow the rate of both mold and bacteria growth.
+So, the following are some tips you can use to prevent mozzarella from going bad and to slow the rate of both fungus and bacteria growth.

 Keep it in its liquid